indieinabox/indieinabox2026/README.md

 footer:  # Footer text, Implemented by template
 date-format: 'd F, Y' # Date display format, Implemented by template
 ```

+You may add more options in config file, and the value can be accessed form the $site variable.

 ## YAML metadata